• Skip to main content

 • The amount of CBD and minor cannabinoids and terpenes you get per dollar;

-• Customer service and customer ratings, and;
+• Customer service and customer ratings.
+What are other people’s experiences with the oil, and;

 • Less important metrics like the taste of the product.